Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: High-redshift quiescent galaxies in simulations and observations

-The broadly similar threshold defined by both criteria in \mthree\ and in TNG300 at masses where the main sequence can be robustly estimated suggests that the \cite{Franx_2008} criterion is appropriate to classify star-forming and quiescent galaxies in the simulated samples considered here.
-The discrepancy between the two criteria in TNG100 can be explained by a combination of small sample size and an also high fraction of quenched galaxies at high masses in this simulations.
+The broadly similar threshold defined by both criteria in GAEA, \mthree\ and in TNG300 at masses where the main sequence can be robustly estimated suggests that the \cite{Franx_2008} criterion is appropriate to classify star-forming and quiescent galaxies in the simulated samples considered here.
+The discrepancy between the two criteria in TNG100 can be explained by a combination of small sample size and a high fraction of quenched galaxies at high masses, as discussed above.
 In the following we therefore denote galaxies as quiescent if they fulfil the \cite{Franx_2008} criterion.

 \cite{Leja_2019_UVJ-sSFR} investigate the correlation between the location of galaxies at $0.5<z<2.5$ in a UVJ restframe color plane and their \ac{ssfr} and calibrate the separation in the UVJ plane for different thresholds of \ac{ssfr}.
-According to this calibration, the often used UVJ criterion from \cite{Williams_2009} roughly corresponds to a \ac{ssfr} threshold of $-9.5< \lssfr < -10.0 $, similar at face value to the \ac{ssfr} threshold adopted here.
+According to this calibration, the UVJ criterion from \cite{Williams_2009} roughly corresponds to a \ac{ssfr} threshold of $-9.5< \lssfr < -10.0 $, similar at face value to the \ac{ssfr} threshold adopted here.